-Financial investments measured at fair value

-IFRS 13 requires disclosure of fair value measurements by level as discussed in Note 1.
+Financial investments measured at fair value IFRS 13 requires disclosure of fair value measurements by level as discussed in Note 1.

 The Group's interest rate swaps have been classified within Level 2, which makes use of a model with inputs that are directly or indirectly observable market data.
-The following table presents the value carried on the Consolidated Statement of Financial Position by level within the valuation hierarchy as at 30 June 2017:
+The following table presents the value carried on the Consolidated Statement of Financial Position by level within the valuation hierarchy as at 30 June 2018:

-As at 30 June 2017 US\$'000 As at 30 June 2016 US\$'000
+As at 30 June 2018 US\$'000 As at 30 June 2017 US\$'000

-Current assets 21/ -
+Current assets 21

-Non-current liabilities (23)

-Current liabilities (30) (81)
+Current liabilities (30)

-Net interest rate swap liabilities (9) (104)
+Net interest rate swap liabilities (9)

-The fair value of the interest rate swaps is determined from proprietary models based upon recognised financial principles and reasonable estimates about relevant future market conditions.
+The fair value of the interest rate swaps was determined from proprietary models based upon recognised financial principles and reasonable estimates about relevant future market conditions.
 The inputs used in fair valuing the interest rate swaps are swap rates, date convention, calculation periods, transactional costs and other costs.
 There have been no changes in the valuation technique during the year.
 The interest rate swaps have been fair valued at each reporting period.
 There have been no transfers between levels.